 A question I am often asked is, how does the Clareblend Mini compare to Nuface and Myolift?
 Here’s my professional opinion based on my experience.

 In case you’re not familiar, microcurrent is a gentle muscle toning device that runs an tiny electrical current between two wands that you touch to your skin.
-The process is similar to your body’s bio-electric current because the current is much too low to electrocute you.
+The process is similar to your body’s bio-electric current.
+The current is much too low to electrocute you.
 It is perfectly safe.
 The microcurrent device stimulates cellular level activity of ATP (Adenosine Tri-Phosphate) that controls muscle contraction, protein synthesis and muscle re-education.
 Muscle re-education is the process of lengthening or shortening muscles which lift the skin and creates toned, relaxed skin.
 Relaxed skin will feel smoother and look younger.
 Not only will you be able to achieve a more natural contoured look and tighten saggy skin, you will feel pampered by the massage while using the device.

+Allow me to explain further.
 The Nuface runs at 400 microamps with a set frequency.
 In other words, the Nuface has a constant current, or just one setting: “On”.
 A constant current can result in muscle resistance.
 It’s like putting you on a constant (no rest) and identical workout routine at the gym.
 You might see a little bit of change at first (if you can even make it through the routine without exhaustion) but once you adjust to the routine, it no longer produces results.
 You get muscle acclimation – and in some cases muscle fatigue resulting in counterproductive results.

 The NuFace says to use it daily for 60 days before judging results.
 That’s a lot of treatments!
 Who has time to wait 60 days for results?